-The average lifespan of the older breast implants is about 20-25 years.
-The new implants have not been available for this length of time but it is expected that they will last longer than the original implants.
-However, this does vary from person to person, and depends on which type—and where—the implant is placed.
+The average lifespan of older breast implants is about 20-25 years.
+Newer implants have not been available for this length of time but it is expected that they will last longer than the original implants.
+However, this does vary from person to person and depends on which type—and where—the implant is placed.
 The quality of the implant is also a factor in its lifespan.
-We only use the highest quality implants at Gold Coast Plastic Surgery.
+Dr Mark only uses the highest quality Motiva breast implants.

 Do breast implants drop?

 Implants shift and wear over time due to the natural movement of your body.
 Larger implants and therefore, heavier implants, are more likely to drop with time.
 Pregnancy, breastfeeding and weight changes will all influence the position of the implants.
 This means you will have to replace your implants at least once if you want them for life.
 You should always ensure you visit a plastic surgeon who uses top quality products.

 Do I need to wear a bra after breast augmentation?